 \section{Introduction}

-Scaling quiver quantum mechanics \cite{Denef:2002ru, Anninos:2013nra, Mirfendereski:2020rrk} describes the low-energy dynamics of multi-centered D-brane configurations in type II string theory compactifications on Calabi-Yau threefolds in a scaling regime, where an $AdS_2$ throat emerges in the near-horizon geometry.
-These configurations correspond to bound states of mutually nonlocal BPS black holes with $AdS_2 \times S^2$ asymptotics in four dimensional $\caln=2$ supergravity picture \cite{Denef:2000nb, Denef:2007vg}, where the D-branes wrapped on internal cycles appear as point-like charged objects in spacetime.
-In addition to the equations of motion, their dynamics are further constrained by stability conditions, known by various names: BPS stability/equilibrium conditions, bubbling equations, Denef equations, attractor flow equations, depending on which physical aspects one aims to emphasize.
-The quiver quantum mechanics governs the microscopic dynamics of these BPS solutions, and in particular its spectrum is subject to the same stability conditions.
-Crucially, it resides in an intermediate regime of the string coupling constant and interpolates between the stringy picture of stacked D-branes and the supergravity description of multi-centered BPS black holes.
-This makes it a quite powerful description as it allows us to track supersymmetric states directly in a regime where the black hole lives, unlike standard $AdS/CFT$ constructions, where the black hole microstate counting is carried out in a regime where one generally lacks direct knowledge of which classical BPS solutions are described by the microstates.
-Hence, it might help us understand: ``which microscopic degrees of freedom can be described and distinguished by an observer having only gravitational probes at hand, and which ones cannot", as more concisely stated in \cite{Bena:2012hf}.
+Scaling quiver quantum mechanics \cite{Denef:2002ru, Anninos:2013nra, Mirfendereski:2020rrk} describes the low-energy dynamics of multi-centered D-brane configurations in type II string theory compactifications on Calabi--Yau threefolds in a scaling regime, where an $AdS_2$ throat emerges in the near-horizon geometry.
+These configurations correspond to multi-centered BPS black-hole bound states in the four-dimensional $\caln=2$ supergravity picture \cite{Denef:2000nb, Denef:2007vg}.
+In addition to the equations of motion, supersymmetric multi-center configurations obey equilibrium equations whose solutions depend on the stability chamber determined by the asymptotic moduli.
+The quiver quantum mechanics provides a microscopic description of these BPS bound states, and its spectrum is subject to the same stability conditions.
+It therefore connects the stringy D-brane picture with the supergravity description of multi-centered BPS black holes, allowing supersymmetric states to be tracked in a regime where the black-hole lives.
+This differs from many standard \(AdS/CFT\) constructions, where the microscopic counting is usually performed in a regime in which one does not have direct control over which classical BPS solutions are described by the counted states.
+Hence, it might help us understand ``which microscopic degrees of freedom can be described and distinguished by an observer having only gravitational probes at hand, and which ones cannot'' \cite{Bena:2012hf}.